 The programme offers the opportunity for you to develop the professional competencies and skills required for the application of nutritional science in a number of fields.

 Chronic diseases such as cardiovascular disease, cancers and diabetes kill more than 36 million people each year.
 Unhealthy diet is known to be a major risk factor in the cause of many of these diseases.

 Additionally diet and nutritional status can be linked to many other conditions such as osteoporosis, dental disease and dementia for example.
 This programme will provide a sound review of the scientific basis for the links between dietary factors, health and disease.

 Diet and Nutrition is a multi-million pound industry and continually in the media.
-St Mary's is accredited with the Association for Nutrition since 2010 and is currently undergoing reaccreditation, enabling students to become Registered Nutritionists upon graduating.
+The programme at St Mary's has been successfully accredited by the Association for Nutrition since 2010 and is currently undergoing reaccreditation, enabling students to become Registered Nutritionists upon graduating.
 This will provide a strong advantage in a competitive market and is a valuable commodity.

 Why St Mary's?

 St Mary's provides the valuable opportunity for students by ensuring all modules have a specific nutrition focus.
 Biochemistry, Physiology and Public Health are all nutrition orientated.